pooja-bhavani/github-actions/README.md

 * Linux and Windows runners are hosted on the Microsoft Azure platform, while macOS runners are hosted in GitHub's own macOS cloud.
 * No need to manage infrastructure.
 But you cannot install system-level software or customize the runners beyond selecting the OS type.

+### 2. Self-Hosted Runners

+* These runners will run on your own infrastructure such as your own servers, VM’s, or cloud.
+You will have full control over the environment but you’re responsible for setting up and maintaining these runners.
+* You can run multiple jobs on same machine
+* You can install any required software and configure runner according to your requirements.

+ ## Event Triggers